yuriiholskiy/portfolio/content/vue3_modal.md

 ---
-title: 'Build a modal component with Vue 3'
+title: Build a modal component with Vue 3
+description: This article about building modal component using Vue 3 composition api and also work with Teleport component
 ---

 <p>